Coding1610/React/Lecture_Z/README.md

 # _Create Context_

 1. It creates a Context Object.
-2. When React renders a component that subscribes to this Context Object it will read the current context vaue from closest matching Provider above it in the tree.
+2. When React renders a component that subscribes to this Context Object it will read the current context value from closest matching Provider above it in the tree.

 <h3>Syntax</h3>
 {